How to Avoid Sugar in Your Food?

 Use natural sweeteners

 With sugar, the more you consume it, the more tolerance and cravings you develop.
 It is better to nip it in the bud and choose alternatives to added sugar such as dried fruits like dates, figs and apricots.
-Thes pack in sweetness along with essential micronutrients and fiber.
+These are packed in sweetness along with essential micronutrients and fiber.

 Some people tend to resort to artificial sweeteners to replace sugar, but you need to keep a check on the amount of these sweeteners and use them only occasionally.
 One should not get habituated to using alternatives such as sucralose, xylitol, etc. due to the following reasons: